The AIPC committees have their members adjusted quarterly, and are divided into four major work fronts:

 In order to do this, the committee also works to improve Brazil’s trade flow with its main partners, positively impacting the export of cocoa products and consequently improving the competitiveness of the Brazilian industries.

 The committee intends to follow the legislative actions that impact the cocoa sector in Brazil.

-It’s also the quality committee’s job to create a national quality parameter for cocoa and its by-products, and to monitor issues related to contaminant residues.
+Also, it is the responsibility of the quality committee to establish a national quality parameter for cocoa and its derivatives and to monitor issues related to contaminant residues.